 Welcome to the Governors page!

 Below you will find pictures and short biographies of the members of your current Governing Body.
 Those of us who don't work at the school are local people with an interest in supporting the school to be the best it can be for the benefit of all the children.
 Our specific role is to monitor the schools progress towards delivering the schools plan and targets which we agree with the Headteacher each year.
-We can offer ideas and advice based on our own experiences but we are not running the schools operation - that is Mrs Knoupe's job.
+We can offer ideas and advice based on our own experiences but we are not running the schools operation - that is Ms Kent's job.

 The school has made tremendous progress over the last couple of years and it is the Governors aim to help that journey continue!

 You do not need any particular qualifications to be a Governor, just an interest in the school, enthusiasm to see the school continue to grow and a little bit of time (not much honestly!) to help that process.

-We currently have one vacancy on our Governing Body for a Local Authority Governor.
-Please contact the school office if you are interested in becoming a Local Authority Governor at WJS.
+Please contact the school office if you are interested in becoming a Governor at WJS.